-If you are unable to do this, you can also simply download the jar file below, and run that on your computer directly, instead of from within your web browser.
+To run the program is to simply download the jar file below, and run that on your computer directly, by double-clicking the file.

 Send any comments or suggestions to .

 Polyforms are shapes built up from identical parts glued together.
 The best known polyforms are the twelve pentominoes, which are all the shapes that can be made by gluing 5 squares edge to edge.
-They contain 5×12=60 squares all together, and can in fact form rectangles of 3×20, 4×15, 5×12, or 6×10.
+They contain 5×12=60 squares all together, and can in fact be arranged to form a rectangle of size 3×20, 4×15, 5×12, or 6×10.

 The program has a number of screens, which you can select using the tabs along the top, as well as a file menu.
 The screens are:

 |Grid Type:||Choose the shape of the grid to work on.|

 |Shapes:||Manually define or edit the shapes of the pieces.|

 |Board:||Define or edit the shape of the board.|

 |Place:||Place some pieces on the board, or try to solve the problem yourself.|